• Skip to primary navigation

 The only way to hook Google Home (or Google Home Mini) with your speaker or AVR is through Bluetooth.
 You can also use Google Home as a Bluetooth speaker for your phones.

 Of course, most of Chromecast Audio owners do not like Bluetooth.
-If you have a Bluetooth speaker, or you can endure the audio quality through Bluetooth, you probably never considers Chromecast Audio.
+If you have a Bluetooth speaker, or you can endure the audio quality through Bluetooth, you probably never consider Chromecast Audio.

 Who needs to use Chromecast to stream music to dumb speakers (as Chromecast Audio does)?